 I contacted [inquiry source’s name], who conducted the inquiry and asked them to remove their credit inquiry from my credit profile.

 I request that you initiate an investigation into [inquiry source’s name] inquiry on my credit report to determine who authorized the inquiry.
 If, once your investigation is complete, you find my allegation to be true, please remove the unauthorized inquiry and send me an updated copy of my credit report at the address listed above.
 If you find the inquiry referenced above to be valid, please send me a description of the procedures used in your investigation within 15 business days of the completion of the investigation.

 Thank you for your assistance in this matter,

-Be sure to include a copy of the credit report page evidencing the inquiry and it doesn’t hurt to highlight the section for the credit bureau, just so there’s no mistake, delaying the process and adding additional communications.
+Be sure to include a copy of the credit report page evidencing the inquiry.
+It also doesn’t hurt to highlight the section for the credit bureau, just so there’s no mistake.
+Otherwise, you run the risk of delaying the process and adding additional communications.
+Take the extra step ahead of time to save potential complications further down the road.